 While both a casket and a coffin are designed to contain a body, there are major differences between the two.

-The difference between a casket and a coffin
+What’s the difference between a casket and a coffin?

 A casket is rectangular in shape while traditionally, a coffin has six sides.
 A coffin is wider at the head end (to allow room for the shoulders of the deceased) and then tapers to the foot end.
 A casket has hinges while a coffin lid is often screwed into place.
 (Our coffins can also be made with wooden toggles.)

 Both a casket and a coffin can be used for a viewing and a burial.
 Either can be used for a cremation providing the casket or coffin meets the relevant crematorium standards.
 (Look out for the F.F.M.A. mark of approval.)

 Types of coffins

 While a traditional coffin has six sides, they are available in a variety of different shapes.
 Here at Musgrove Willows, our talented weavers make a large number of curved end willow coffins.
 As the name suggests, these coffins are rounded at both the head and foot end.
 This design also tapers to the foot end.
 (See image below.)

 Over the years, our weavers have been asked to make a variety of different shaped willow coffins.
 These have included a boat and several rectangular-shaped willow coffins (or should that be caskets?!).
 All our coffins are made so that there is a choice of either toggles or screws to close the lid.